LeslyeCream/Timeline-reminders/README.md

 `ical_file` should be the path where the ical file will be saved to sync with your calendar.

 ***
+`main_yaml_key` This is the main metadata key that the script will use to extract the date of each note.
+By default is Reminder but I can be any other: Created, Updated, Date, etc.
+***
 `reverse_sort` Reverses the order of the timeline (more distant reminders first or vice versa).
 By default the closest ones to the current date is displayed.

 ***